Tom DeFalco: Return to Spider-Man

 Defalco was one of the writers on the "Maximum Carnage" storyline in 1993.
-His resignation as Editor-in-Chief coincided with a run on The Spectacular Spider-Man (#215–229 Aug.
+His resignation as editor-in-chief coincided with a run on The Spectacular Spider-Man (#215–229 Aug.
 1994 – Oct.
 1995), after which he returned to The Amazing Spider-Man in January 1996 for issues #407–439.
-During this time he helped co-write the Spider-Clone Saga which revealed (temporarily, at least) that Peter Parker was a clone of the original that had been active since 1975.
+During this time he helped co-write the "Clone Saga" which revealed (temporarily, at least) that Peter Parker was a clone of the original that had been active since 1975.
 Peter would be replaced by the original Spider-Man under the alias "Ben Reilly".
 Following several changes of creators and fan reaction, this was soon reversed.

 DeFalco created Spider-Girl, who first appeared in an issue of What If? which led to him writing the MC2 line launched in 1998 including the Spider-Girl ongoing series which ran for 100 issues.
 Spider-Girl went on to star in Amazing Spider-Girl (30 issues) and the most recent volume, The Spectacular Spider-Girl, making her Marvel's longest-running female star of a solo series.
 The character also made appearances in Amazing Spider-Man Family #5–8 and Web of Spider-Man vol. 2 #1–7.

 In early 2009, as the Spider-Girl series was drawing to a close, DeFalco said it might be some of his last work for Marvel as he was in danger of being typecast because of his long run with the characters.

 The Spider-Girl series was cancelled in 2010.

 In 2009, DeFalco revisited the "Clone Saga" with the six-part mini series Spider-Man: The Clone Saga, based on the original outline of this controversial storyline.
 As guest writer he contributed two issues to Sensational Spider-Man vol. 2 in 2012, as well as stories for Spider-Ham 25th Anniversary Special #1 (2010), Spider-Verse Team-Up #3 (2015) and the one-shot Sensational Spider-Man: Self-Improvement in 2019.